Summary

 Military service

-After graduating from Harvard University, Auchincloss joined the United States Marine Corps, earning his commission through Officer Candidates School in Quantico, Virginia.
+After graduating from Harvard College, Auchincloss joined the United States Marine Corps, earning his commission through Officer Candidates School in Quantico, Virginia.
 He commanded infantry in Helmand Province in 2012 and a reconnaissance unit in Panama in 2014.
 In Helmand, he led combat patrols through villages contested by the Taliban.
-In Panama, his team of reconnaissance Marines partnered with Colombian special operations to train the Panamanian Public Forces in drug-interdiction tactics.[15]
+In Panama, his team of reconnaissance Marines partnered with Colombian special operations to train the Panamanian Public Forces in drug-interdiction tactics.[16]

 Auchincloss completed both infantry training in Quantico and the Marine Corps’s reconnaissance training in California, profiled in Nate Fick’s One Bullet Away.
 He graduated from the Survival, Evasion, Resistance, and Escape (SERE) school in Maine and was an honor graduate from the Basic Airborne Course in Georgia.
 He continued to serve in the Individual Ready Reserve after leaving active duty and was promoted to major on September 1, 2020.[17]